Outdoor Learning and Play

 In fact, research suggests that children from rural areas or those children who spend a lot of time engaging in outdoor play have the best overall general health.

 Playing outdoors increases children’s Vitamin D levels, provided by the sun.
 Vitamin D is fundamental to children’s overall health as it encourages; a better mood, increased energy levels, and improved memory.

 Outdoor learning experiences through play can work hand in hand with the curriculum.
-Through play, children are encouraged to makes sense of the ‘real world’ and put into practise the concepts and skills that they have acquired in the classroom.
+Through play, children are encouraged to make sense of the ‘real world' and put into practice the concepts and skills that they have acquired in the classroom.
 This in turn better equips them for the future.

 At Pentagon Play, all our products are created with the vision of encouraging children’s growth.
-We offer specific products to target different areas of development.
-We also understand the importance of free play and have products to help children use their active imagination, whilst having true independence.
+We have a huge range of products that target all the different areas of learning.

 For additional information on how we can support you to select the finest play equipment for your school, please Contact Us for free specialist advice.